 - 1/4 teaspoon black pepper

-This recipe will fill 12 standard muffin cups to the point where they are full but not overly dome shaped.
-6 eggs, 1/4 cup of cream, 1/2 cup of cheddar, 1/2 cup of cooked sausage, and 1/2 cup of sautéed spinach.
-To get 24, just double everything.
-If you want 6, halve the recipe and use a 6-cup tin (or bake in ramekins).
+This recipe has the capacity to fill 12 standard muffin cup to the top without going over and creating excessive dome shapes.
+The ingredients include 6 eggs, 1/4 cup of cream, 1/2 cup of cheddar cheese, and 1/2 cup each of cooked sausage and sautéed spinach.
+To reach the goal of 24, just double the amounts.
+To make this for 6, cut the recipe in half and use a 6 cup tin (or use ramekins).

 Ingredient Choices That Change Flavor